junxit/us-congress-code/title-25/chapter-14/sec-677x.md

 # § 677x.
 Citizenship status unaffected

-Nothing in this subchapter, shall affect the status of the members of the tribe as citizens of the United States.
+Nothing in this subchapter shall affect the status of the members of the tribe as citizens of the United States.

 ## Source credit